Startup ecosystem: Startup ecosystem studies

 There are several independent studies made to evaluate start-up ecosystems to better understand and compare various start-up ecosystems and to offer valuable insights of the strengths and weaknesses of different start-up ecosystems.
-Startup ecosystems can be studied through a variety of approaches - theoretical studies, studies monitoring specific start-up ecosystems over long periods of time and those that look at differences between start-up ecosystems to elucidate how they work.
+Startup ecosystems can be studied through a variety of approaches — theoretical studies, studies monitoring specific start-up ecosystems over long periods of time and those that look at differences between start-up ecosystems to elucidate how they work.

 Since 2012, San Francisco-based Startup Genome has been the first organization to release comprehensive research reports that benchmark startup ecosystems globally.
-Currently led by JF Gauthier and Marc Penzel, the San Francisco-based startup has been the first organization to capture the requirements of a startup ecosystem in a data-driven framework.
+Under the leadership of JF Gauthier and Marc Penzel, the company has been the first organization to capture the requirements of a startup ecosystem in a data-driven framework.
 Startup Genome's work influenced startup policies globally and is supported by thought leaders such as Steve Blank and has appeared in leading business media such as The Economist, Bloomberg and Harvard Business Review.

+Global Startup ecosystem and ranking

+Multiple cities and hubs have been described as global Startup ecosystems.
+Startup Genome publishes a yearly ranking of global startup ecosystems.
+The study does yearly reports ranking the top 40 global startup hubs.
+In addition, StartupBlink, also releases an annual Index ranking global startup ecosystems, which evaluates over 1,000 cities worldwide.